onichandame/kickstarter/README.md

 ## Linux

-bash 4+, apt/yum to install packages through package manager
+bash 4+, CentOS or Ubuntu or the like.

 sudo permission as many packages need to be installed with root permission.

 # Roadmap

-next subversion: add neovim support for Ubuntu 18 and CentOS 7
+1. add neovim support for Ubuntu 18 and CentOS 7

-next minor version: add Qt for desktop, add node for both modes
+2. add Qt for desktop, add node for both modes

-next major version: not planned yet
+3. add kubectl/kubeadm for server and minikube for desktop